PVF is a demonstration foundation

-GRANTMAKING CONSULTINGPVF strives to be a model for the philanthropic community, demonstrating new concepts in giving and disseminating information about its experiences to colleagues across the country and abroad.
+We strive to be a model for the philanthropic community, demonstrating new concepts in giving and disseminating this information to colleagues across the country and abroad.

-Performance Review - Intensive four-day onsite review of all foundation operations, focusing on grantmaking, Board concerns, administration, staffing, development and fiscal health.
+Intensive four-day onsite review of all foundation operations, focusing on grantmaking, board concerns, administration, staffing, development and fiscal health.
 Visit is followed by an extensive written report on findings and recommendations.
-The days are full and intense with the result being new enthusiasm, new expectations and new ideas.

-Board Retreats - Facilitating Board Retreats, for one-half day to full day.
+Facilitating board retreats, for one-half day to full day.
 Work through issues facing foundations, including growth, community outreach, and grantmaking.
 Results of retreats include critique of foundation’s work, new insights for change and recommendations for the future.

 For example, when Susan Ford Dorsey wanted to create a program to honor her late husband, Tom Ford, PVF designed two programs: the Tom Ford Fellowship Program — one-year internships for Stanford graduates in U.S. philanthropic foundations related to the fellows’ interests and experiences; and the Sand Hill Fellowship Program — intensive full-time summer internships for Stanford undergraduates at local foundations.
 These programs are in their tenth year of continued funding by the Sand Hill Foundation, and are managed by PVF in collaboration with Stanford University’s Haas Center for Public Service.